How many times a day you use your shoulders?

 We have Chiropractors ready and waiting to help nurse your arm back to health.

 But consider calling us when the pain has been persistent for a few days.
 At that point, we should be your first call – even if you’ve already been to the emergency room.

-Healing a damaged rotator cuff isn’t rocket science, but it does take a Chiropractors.
+Healing a damaged rotator cuff isn’t rocket science, but it does take an experienced Chiropractor.

 When you’re pain isn’t going away, remember that without the proper treatment, that pain you’re trying to mend through on the fly is going to stick around – if not now, then later as you age.

 The sooner we can properly treat your shoulder pain, the sooner you can get your shoulder pain, and release the worry you’ve been carrying around to boot.

 We always bill the at-fault insurance company, which means you probably won’t have to pay for your treatment.
 Even if you can’t drive because of your injuries, you can count on us to help you reach your appointment.

 We’re also available 24/7 to take your call, which now gives you every reason to contact us at (404) 889-8828 and help us restore your shoulder, and bring back the full life you deserve.